AndreuJove/website_analysis/README.md

 HTMLs files with JS come from [SeleniumCrawler](https://github.com/AndreuJove/seleniumCrawler).

 #### Output:
 - JSON file that contains all the dynamic percentages of the among of websites.
-The file will be saved in output_data directory as: all_dynamic_percentages.json
+The file will be saved in output_data directory as:<br />
+        all_dynamic_percentages.json
 - JSON file of the dynamic percentages of the primary classification about domains.
-The file will be saved in output_data directory as: dynamic_percentages_domains.json
+The file will be saved in output_data directory as:<br />
+        dynamic_percentages_domains.json
 <br />